ucsb-cs56-projects/cs56-games-maze/W18_ToDO.md

 * Update Readme.md
 * Inverse mode + random control
     * Don't allow both to be on at the on at the same time.
+* Solve feature doesn't work after loading a new game.

 ## Current Issues